Yamantaka Thangka 1.57×1.97in – Fearless Power Guardian 2

 Many wearers say they feel more decisive, less shaken by other people’s moods, and more able to cut through drama.

-In a world of mass-produced “spiritual” jewelry, this pendant stands out.
-It doesn’t whisper.
-It roars.
+In a world of mass-produced spiritual jewelry, this pendant stands out.

 These are crafted in limited small batches, not endlessly pumped out.